MathiasMoelgaard/IntraDayTrader/Instructions.md

 (optional) if you want to train your own model:

 To train a new model, set loadModel to None and specify the model type w/ model = 1 or model = 2\
-`model = 1` is the frist architecture\
+`model = 1` is the first architecture\
 `model = 2` for the second architecture\
-specify the number of moments that the model is to use as well as that is required for the model to be made\
+specify the number of moments that the model is to use as well as that is required for the model to be made and uncomment Tcn.train()